LightAndLight/snake-wrangling-talk/slides/cbc.md

 It's all a bit too much

 <div class="notes">
-By this stage I had made too many concessions to get to this idea of "correct-by-construction", and started to question what I was getting in return.
-I wasn't satisfied, so I started thinking about better designs.
+By this stage I had made too many concessions to get to this idea of "correct-by-construction"

+And considering that we are forced to do some run-time validation, I began to question the value of the correct by construction approach.

+This was a mistake because I sacrificed way too much for to achieve something that would provide only a little value in comparison.
 </div>